Open

 When does the Gavia Pass close?

-Yes, there is a ban on transit for buses and vehicles weighing over 3.5 tons.
+Yes, there is a transit ban for buses and vehicles weighing over 3.5 tons.

-Do I need to mount winter tires or have snow chains on board?
+Do I need to have winter tires or snow chains on board?

-No, but it is recommended to be equipped with snow chains given the altitude of the Pass.
+No, but it is recommended to carry snow chains due to the altitude of the Pass.

-Can I reach the top of the Gavia Pass using public transport?
+Can I reach the summit of the Gavia Pass using public transport?

 Yes, during the summer months, the Automobilistica Perego operates a line from Santa Caterina to the Gavia Pass.